carpentries/carpentries.org/content/professional-development/_index.md

 Participants will learn practices that support strong team collaboration, including:

-* Designing and using decision-making frameworks and role definitions
+* Designing and using decision-making frameworks and role definitions.
 * Establishing clear, inclusive communication norms for asynchronous work.
 * Promoting shared ownership, accountability, and psychological safety on distributed teams.